JishLong/NES-Game-Remaster/README.md

-# CSE-3902-Project - Sprint 3
+# CSE-3902-Project - Sprint 4 Functionality Check-in

-This README file contains brief instructions/information regarding this project as well as its documentative efforts.
+This README file contains brief instructions/information regarding controls, features, and special cases for this project

-Firstly, here is a quick and explicit review of the game controls:
+Firstly, here is a quick list of the (main) game controls - these may vary from point to point in the game:

 - Arrows, WASD: movement of Link
 - Z, N: sword attack